Brumoides lineatus

 Brumoides lineatus, sometimes known as broad vein-longitudinal striped ladybug, is a species of lady beetle found in China, Myanmar, Thailand, Bangladesh, India, Sri Lanka, Nepal, and Pakistan.

+Description

+Adults reach a length of about 2.5–3.2 mm.
+The head and pronotum are yellowish-orange, and the elytra have three black vittae.

+Life history

 Primarily an aphidophagous species, it is known to feed on Aphis glycines, Melanaphis sacchari, Oracella acuta, Phenacoccus solenopsis and Planococcus citri.